simonambiees/xjin2/challenge-2/problem.md

-# Russian Encryption
+# Trust My Files

 - Namespace: picoctf/18739f24
-- ID: russian-encryption
+- ID: trust-my-files
 - Type: custom
-- Category: Crypto
+- Category: Forensics
 - Points: 1
 - Templatable: no
 - MaxUsers: 0

 ## Description

-Oh no!
-President Joe Biden will not be running in 2024.
-You are a highly ranked government official and you have just received this news from your co-workers.
-At the same time, a Russian spy has been captured by CIA.
-According to the CIA, they've recovered some photos from the spy's personal belongings.
-As they were more worried about a potential second Trump term, they've chosen to ignore the photos.
-The photos have come to your pocession and you suspect there might be important information hiding in plain sight...
+Everyone has their opinions on Donald Trump winning a second term.
+You work for a large media outlet, and one day receives a file from an anonymous source, claiming they have damaging information on President-elect Trump.
+You decide to take a look to find the secrets.

-Download the scanned images of these photos {{url_for("gibberish.zip", "here")}}.
+Download the file {{url_for("latest_scandal.tar.gz", "here")}}.

 ## Details

 ## Hints

-- Download the file, unzip, and play away.
-What if the Russian spy uses encryption on these images?
-I've been told their encryption strategy can be twoo secure, if you know what I mean.
+- Download the file and start analysing.
+Look at the files for hints...

 ## Solution Overview

-Download `gibberish.zip` and unzip it.
-XOR the two images together will reveal the flag.
+Download `latest_scandal.tar.gz` and unzip it.
+Analysing the content of the resulting image can yield two files.
+One of which, when unzipped, has the flag.

 ## Challenge Options